Albert Ernest Forsythe: Personal life

 In 1945, Forsythe married Francis T. Chew, a nurse he met in Atlantic City.
 The couple settled the following year in Newark, New Jersey, where they remained until Forsythe's death in 1986.

 After Forsythe's death, Francis spent much of her time championing her late husband's accomplishments and ensuring that various artifacts from Forsythe's historic feats would be placed in historic archives.
 Francis died in Newark, New Jersey in 2009.

 The couple did not have children.

 Legacy

 Forsythe and Anderson's accomplishments are memorialized at the Lambert-St. Louis International Airport's Black Americans in Flight mural.
+Anderson was honored in 2014 with his image on a United States 70 cents postal stamp.